-The first time you polar align the telescope, check the calibration of the Declination setting circle (11, Fig. 1).
+The first time you polar align the telescope, check the calibration of the Declination setting circle (Fig. 1, 11).
 After performing the polar alignment procedure, center the star Polaris in the telescope field.
-Remove the knurled central hub of the Declination setting circle and move the setting circle so that the molded triangular pointer to 90°.
+Loosen the knurled central hub of the Declination setting circle and move the setting circle so that the molded triangular pointer to 90°.
+Tighten the knurled central hub to a a firm feel.